Conventional wisdom about writing is conventionally wrong.

 A photo-realistic Fabio must be better than some boring old painting, right?
 No. This cover is a photo.
 But it is lacking.
 For one thing, it’s not a real novel, but a photo shoot for American Top Model, and the model is wearing clothes.
 More importantly, Fabio is wearing a shirt, which I believe is against the law or something.
 This looks more like a prom photo than a true Fabio masterpiece.

 Here we get Fabio the Friendly Ghost, and different, in a Patrick Swayze way.
 But it doesn’t work.

 Fabio the Viking is clearly inspired by Conan the Barbarian, not that there’s anything wrong with that.
 He does look a bit giant here.
-I am not a small man, so it’s hard to put myself in the shoes of a woman a foot shorter than me.
 Incredible Hulk Fabio is not that appealing, though.
-Sure, he’d would be the first man I’d pick if we were choosing sides for a game of Cut Off The Other Teams’ Body Parts – but we are playing a different game.
+Sure, he’d would be the first man to pick if we were choosing sides for a game of Cut Off The Other Teams’ Body Parts – but we are playing a different game.
 This is not his finest romantic hour.

 Here we go.
-The wind is making his long locks flow, he’s got a wicked sword and his manly chest makes him look tough without making him look like a pinhead.
+The wind is making his long locks flow, he’s got a wicked sword and he looks tough-yet-charming.
 This is my favorite.
-His attire is appropriate for a bit of piracy or a night on the town.
+His attire is appropriate for a bit of piracy or, if he just buttons up that shirt, a night on the town.
 We have ourselves a winner.